 Bridgewater United Methodist Church Choir

-***NOTE: There is currently no adult or children's choir until further notice, due to COVID-19 restrictions.
-We are still a singing people, however, though now we are called to hold the song in our hearts.
-Our music ministry is active, with hymns and other musical arrangements provided during worship by our Minister of Music, Leilani Dalpe. ***
+United Methodists are a singing people, and we are called to hold a song in our heart as well as lift them up to God.
+Our music ministry is active, with hymns and other musical arrangements provided during worship by our congregation and music minister.

 The choir at BUMC is open to all who wish to sing, whether weekly or once in a while.
 Practice is held on Sunday mornings at 8:30 AM, in preparation for the service at 10:00 AM.
 There are also occasional after church or evening rehearsals, especially when there is special music to learn.
 For example, the choir prepares a Christmas Cantata in December to sing as a part of our holiday worship, which

 requires additional practice time.
 Come and join us!

 All children who participate in Children’s Time during the service and who attend Sunday School are able to be a part of the Children’s Choir.
 Rehearsals take place weekly as part of Sunday School.
 The children sing regularly throughout the year and have special performances at Christmas and other holidays and special events.